 Qualifying for Temporary Disability Benefits In Hawaii

 Hawaiians working at least 20 hours for 14 out of the last 52 weeks may qualify for temporary disability benefits.
-In addition, applicants must be currently employed when filing a Hawaii Temporary Disability Insurance (TDI) claim in order to qualify.
-Eligible claimants may receive up to $697/week for no more than 26 weeks per benefit year.
+In addition, applicants must have jobs when filing a Hawaii Temporary Disability Insurance (TDI) claim in order to qualify.
+Eligible claimants may receive up to $765 for no more than 26 weeks per benefit year.
 For more information, read Frequently Asked Questions About Hawaii’s TDI Program.

 How Maryland’s Temporary Disability Program Works

-If you live in Maryland, you don’t need current employment to qualify for temporary disability benefits.
-The state-funded Temporary Disability Assistance Program (TDAP) provides monthly payments to disabled Marylanders without dependent children.
-To qualify, you must submit a complete medical report from a licensed physician to your Local Department of Social Services.
+If you live in Maryland, you can qualify for temporary cash benefits even if you don’t have a job.
+The state’s Temporary Disability Assistance Program (TDAP) provides monthly payments to disabled Marylanders without dependent children.
+To qualify, you must submit a complete medical report from a licensed doctor to your Local Department of Social Services.
 You can apply for TDAP benefits in person, by mail or fax.
-Eligible TDAP applicants may receive cash short-term disability benefits for 12 months only in a 36-month period.
+Eligible TDAP applicants may receive up to $256 in short-term disability benefits for 12 months in a 36-month period.
 If your disability should last more than 12 months, you must also apply for SSI.
 You also cannot have more than $185 in monthly income or $1,500 in countable assets to qualify.

-Who Can Apply for New Jersey’s Temporary Disability Benefits?
+Who Can Apply for New Jersey’s Short-Term Cash Assistance?

-Employers who pay workers at least $1,000 per year are covered by the New Jersey Temporary Disability Benefits Law (TBDL).
-If you’re unable to work due to an illness or injury that isn’t work-related, you can file a TBDL claim.
+The New Jersey Temporary Disability Benefits Law (TBDL) covers you if you earned at least $13,000 last year at work.
+If you’re unable to work and not currently on workers’ comp, you can file a TBDL claim.
 Be sure to file your claim within 30 days after your first missed day of work, though.
-Qualified applicants can receive up to 26 weeks of temporary disability benefits with a maximum payment of $993/week in 2022.
+Those who qualify can receive up to 26 weeks of temporary benefits that pay no more than $1,025 per week in 2023.
 For more details about the TBDL, visit myleavebenefits.nj.gov.

 Qualifying for Temporary Disability In New York

 If you have a non-work-related illness or injury and live in New York, you may qualify for temporary disability benefits.
-The New York State Workers’ Compensation Board’s Disability Benefits Law provides weekly cash payments to eligible disabled residents.
-If approved, you can receive up to $170 per week for no more than 26 out of 52 consecutive weeks.
-The form you’ll use to file your temporary disability benefits claim will vary, depending on your current employment status.
-Visit the New York State Workers’ Compensation Board website to download the form that applies to your specific situation.
+The New York State Workers’ Compensation Board’s Disability Benefits Law provides weekly cash payments to those who qualify.
+You can receive up to $170 per week for no more than 26 out of 52 consecutive weeks.
+The form you’ll use to file your claim will vary, depending on your current employment status.
+Visit the New York State Workers’ Compensation Board website to print the form that applies to your specific situation.

 Rhode Island employees whose injuries and illnesses aren’t work-related can apply for the state’s Temporary Disability Insurance (TDI) benefits program.
-Importantly, TDI claimants don’t owe state or federal income tax on their temporarily disability benefits.
+Importantly, TDI claimants don’t owe state or federal income tax on those payments.
 The state’s Temporary Caregiver Insurance (TCI) program covers family caregivers or parents wishing to bond with a new child.
 Qualified TCI applicants can get benefits (which are subject to federal and state income taxes) for up to four weeks.
-For 2022, the minimum Rhode Island short-term disability payment is $98/week.
-The maximum is $978/week, provided you earned at least $14,700 annually before becoming disabled.
+For 2023, Rhode Island short-term disability benefits pay at least $121 per week.
+The maximum is $1,043 per week, provided you earned at least $15,600 the year before you apply.
 To apply for short-term disability benefits through either program, visit the Rhode Island Temporary Disability page.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.